samysellami/Imdb-scala/README.md

 ### Feature #3:

 [Six degrees of KevinBacon](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon):
-An endpoint that provide what’s the degree of separation between a person (e.g. actor or actress) the user entered and Kevin Bacon.
+An endpoint that provide what’s the degree of separation between the person (e.g. actor or actress) the user has entered and Kevin Bacon.

 In your favorite browser, go the following URL
 ```